Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 • What specific cognitive or behavioral act is functioning as the compulsion?
 Not just the visible ritual, but every cognitive maneuver the brain is performing to manage the dread.

 • What specific avoidance is the client engaged in?
-Not only the obvious avoidance, but the subtle category-level avoidances the client may not recognize.
+Not only the obvious avoidance, but also the subtle category-level avoidances, the client may not recognize.

 • What specific reassurance dynamic is operating?
 Including reassurance the client provides to themselves through mental review, reassurance from family that has been recruited into the compulsion structure, and reassurance from professionals (medical, religious, therapeutic) that has been incorporated.

 • What is the specific phenomenology of this client’s distress?
-Fear, disgust, felt-sense of wrongness, anticipatory regret — these have different temporal profiles and different intervention implications.
+Fear, disgust, felt-sense of wrongness, and anticipatory regret have different temporal profiles and different intervention implications.

 Functional analysis is what turns a generic OCD treatment plan into a treatment plan that actually targets this client’s actual disorder.
 Without it, exposures may target the wrong content, response prevention may miss invisible mental compulsions, and the client may improve modestly without achieving sustained recovery.